-The CENO Browser allows you to change some Ouinet-specific settings and get information about your client in a simple manner.
+CENO Browser allows you to change some Ouinet-specific settings and get information about your client in a simple manner.
 This should not be needed for normal operation, but it would be helpful for testing different strategies against network interference, as well as reporting issues with the app.

 Technical note: These options are provided by the CENO Extension, a Firefox extension which comes installed out of the box with CENO and takes care of proper integration with Ouinet, like enabling content injection and cache retrieval under public browsing, hinting the user about the source of the content being visualized, and notifying about new versions of Ouinet.

-These features are available in a page that can be accessed by choosing CENO in the app's main menu.
+These features are available on a page that can be accessed by choosing CENO in the app's main menu.
 Please note that the menu entry may take a few seconds to pop up on app start.
 The page should look like this:

-The four check boxes on the top of the page selectively enable or disable the different mechanisms or sources that CENO as a Ouinet client uses to retrieve content while using either public or private browsing tabs.
+The four checkboxes on the top of the page selectively enable or disable the different mechanisms or sources that CENO as a Ouinet client uses to retrieve content while using either public or private browsing tabs.
 All boxes are enabled by default.

 Direct from website (or origin access) allows CENO to try to reach the origin server directly before attempting other mechanisms enabled below.

 Although this mechanism works in both private and public browsing modes, content thus retrieved cannot be shared with others.

-In case that getting most Web content is not particularly slow or expensive, this mechanism may be more than enough for most of the cases.
+If getting most Web content is not particularly slow or expensive, this mechanism may be more than enough for most use cases.
 However, such direct connections may be tracked by your ISP or government.
-Disabling this option may avoid such connections and trivial tracking to some extent (but not completely, see risks).
+To some extent, disabling this option may avoid such connections and trivial tracking (but not completely, see risks).